-This reading looks at your life using a nine-card layout reflecting your inner self and environment, lessons to be learned and personal challenges to meet, past and present, and future conditions if you keep on exactly as you are.
+Looks at your life using a standard nine-card layout reflecting your inner self and environment, lessons to be learned and personal challenges to meet, recent past and present and near future conditions if you keep on exactly as you are.
 You can then ask the cards three questions.

 • Birthday, wedding, anniversary reading:

-Because this one-card reading can be referred back to all year and often much longer, special-occasion tarot “cards” keep on giving, as opposed to being shoved into a drawer or thrown into the recycling bin and never seen again or thought about.
+This one-card reading can be referred back to all year and often much longer.
+It’s a special-occasion card that keeps on giving, as opposed to being shoved into a drawer or thrown into the recycling bin and never seen or thought about again.

-The birthday reading speaks to what’s happening in the person’s life and what they need to remember throughout the coming year.
-A wedding or anniversary reading advises a couple what they would be wise to focus upon for the good of their relationship, often pointing out areas that will be or are of particular challenge.
+The birthday card speaks to what’s happening in the person’s life and what they’ll need to remember throughout the coming year.
+The wedding or anniversary card advises a couple what they would be wise to focus upon for the good of their relationship, often pointing out areas that will be or are of particular challenge.

-This draw looks at the year ahead, month by month, using a 13-card draw.
+Looks at the 12 months ahead, using a 13-card draw.

 Do readings have to be done in person?

-You don’t have to be sitting in front of me to have your cards read.
-If you can’t visit me, I tune in the same way I would if you were here, but I draw the cards for you, then type out and email your reading.
+Nope.
+If you can’t visit me, I “tune in” just as I would if you were here.
+I draw the cards for you, then type out and email your reading.

 May I purchase a reading as a gift?